jherekhealy/AQFED.jl/src/collocation/README.md

 p1 = plot(xif, strikesf, seriestype= :scatter, label="reference")
 ```
 Plot the actual degree-5 and degree-11 collocations on top.
 The `degGuess` parameter allows to choose the kind of initial guess we want to use.

-`degGuess=1` corresponds to a Bachelier model initial guess and works well in general while being very simple. `degGuess=3` is for a cubic, which
+- `degGuess=1` corresponds to a Bachelier model initial guess and works well in general while being very simple.
-also works well, and is closer to the solution in general.
-Larger degrees use a tweak (an additional point at strike=0 and x=-3) to avoid the cases where the polynomial fits very well the X array, but is ill-suited to price as it crosses 0 too "early" on, at a too large strike; as such they are not recommended to use.
+- `degGuess=3` is for a cubic, which also works well, and is closer to the solution in general.
+Input prices are filtered for convexity.
+- Larger degrees use a tweak (an additional point at strike=0 and x=-3) to avoid the cases where the polynomial fits very well the X array, but is ill-suited to price as it crosses 0 too "early" on, at a too large strike; as such they are not recommended to use.

 High degree collocation also tends to require much more steps in the minimizer.
 ```julia
 isoc,m = Collocation.makeIsotonicCollocation(strikesf, pricesf, weights, tte, forward, 1.0,deg=5)